antoine-coulon/skott/packages/skott/README.md

   includeBaseDir: false,
   /**
    * (Optional) Whether third-party dependencies (npm) and/or builtin (Node.js core modules)
-   * should be added in the graph and/or Typescript type-only import should be followed.
+   * should be added in the graph and/or TypeScript type-only import should be followed.
    * Defaults to `thirdParty=false`, `builtin=false`, and `typeOnly=true`.
    */
   dependencyTracking: {